cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   also provides accessors that hide (resolve) the packing.
 In this specific case, the onus of dealing with loops is on the accessors.

-In general, loop detection can be handled in a similar way in which loops of symbolic links are handled in a file system: A system-wide limit (often set to a value permitting some 20 to 40 indirections for symbolic links) is applied to any reference chase.
+In general, loop detection can be handled similarly to how loops of symbolic links are handled in a file system: A system-wide limit (often set to a value permitting some 20 to 40 indirections for symbolic links) is applied to any reference chase.

 </aside>